|

 "No!" cried Eowyn.
 "Get away from me!
 Get away!"

-Dínendal leant over her, intending gently to restrain
+Dínendal leaned over her, intending gently to restrain

-her and was taken completely by surprise when Eowyn suddenly lashed
+her, and was taken by surprise when Eowyn suddenly lashed out,

 "Legolas?"